GPT2099/School_District_Analysis/README.md

 - The Scores By School Size
 - The Scores By School Type

 Additionally, this analysis will address the possibility of academic dishonesty at Thomas High School by their ninth graders.
-These scores will be omitted and we will describe how these changes affected the overall analysis.
+Their scores will be omitted and we will describe how these changes affected the overall analysis.

+## Results
+* How is the district summary affected?